 Remote Learning - Timetable and live online lessons

-We have been proud of our staff and pupils adaptability and determination during the period of virtual learning this year.
+We have been proud of our staff and pupils adaptability and determination during the period of virtual learning over lockdown.

 Should we be in a position where a further lockdown takes place, the structure will be as follows.
 Pupils will follow a timetable of 25 live online lessons per week mirroring their usual timetable in school.
 There will be supplementary independent work to complete, school assemblies and check in calls to ensure everything is going ok.
 Following on from feedback in our survey on remote provision this March, we will also include more opportunities for tutor time and social interactions online between peers.